 I think these statistics can tell us a few things about property prices in the prime areas of the Costa del Sol.
-Full year stats for 2017 showed 20% of all purchases in Spain were in Andalucía.
+Full year stats for 2018 showed 20% of all purchases in Spain were in Andalucía.
 That’s approximately 105,000 transactions and it’s likely to be a similar percentage this year.
 But there are eight provinces in the region and more than 33% of Andalucían transactions happened in just one province: Málaga.
 The city itself, plus Marbella, Estepona and Mijas accounted for 45% of all purchases in the province.
 In the prime locations foreigners dominate the market.
 For example in the Marbella area about 65% of all buyers are from abroad while at the very top of the market that number goes to about 75%.

 New-Build demand outpacing supply

 So the demand is there but is the supply?
-In the case of new-build properties the simple answer is no. The figures for the year so far indicate a serious shortfall in the supply of new-build properties measured against demand.
+In the case of new-build properties the simple answer is no. The figures indicate a serious shortfall in the supply of new-build properties measured against demand.
 At first glance perhaps it doesn’t really matter as the resale market still outperforms the new-build sector by about 4:1.
 However, I think it does matter because for some reason new-build property attracts overseas buyers like moths to a flame.
 They just want it although larger and better-located properties are available at much lower prices just round the corner.

 The scarcity of new-build projects coming through the system means prices for new-build are rising much faster than for resales.
-At the end of 2017 statistics from the notaries indicated an 11% rise in prices for new build against 3% for resales.
-I attribute this to lack of supply but high demand in the case of new-build properties while supply and demand on the resale side are more or less in balance.
+Recent statistics from the notaries indicated an 11% rise in prices for new build against 3% for resales.
+I attribute this to lack of supply coupled with high demand in the case of new-build properties.
+On the other hand, supply and demand on the resale side are more or less in balance.

 No change in the near future

-The College of Architects estimates the full year total will be around 7,000 licence approvals.
-However, I can’t see this improving the supply side in any meaningful way.
-This is because it will be 2020/1 before these properties are in the sales pipeline.
+Some of the pressure on new-buld prices should ease as the supply side improves.
+However, as I’ve already mentioned the time lag between licence issue and something being ready for sale can be as much as 2 years.
 In the meantime, I worry that some buyers are paying such inflated prices for new build properties that they may never see a return on their investment.
 While I can accept some purchasers don’t mind too much about not making a profit I’ve yet to meet one happy to make a loss.

 New may be nice but when you come to sell it will have to relate to resale price levels.
 The fact that you paid double the going resale rate at the time won’t mean you can ramp up your asking price over and above what the market can stand.
 Only a big and sustained increase in the supply of new-build properties will reduce the pressure on prices .
 Unfortunately, I can’t see that happening in the short-term.